shaka-project/shaka-packager/docs/source/build_instructions.md

 * Visual Studio 2017 or newer.
 * Windows 10 or newer.

-Install Visual Studio 2017 or later - Community Edition should work if its license is appropriate for you.
-Use the Custom Install option and select:

-- Visual C++, which will select three sub-categories including MFC
-- Universal Windows Apps Development Tools > Tools (1.4.1) and Windows 10 SDK
-  (10.0.14393)
+Recommended version of Visual Studio is 2022, the Community edition should work for open source development of tools like Shaka Packager but please check the Community license terms for your specific situation.

+Install the "Desktop development with C++" workload which will install CMake and other needed tools.

 ## Get the code